LunguRares/Cryptogram-Project/Questions.md

     -The user won't be made aware if the letter has been mapped wrong

 ### As a product owner, I want the game to have a random mapping for the letters between games, so that the game remains unique.
-    -Letter can't be mapped to itself
+    - There will be a mapping for each letter, and this will be made random between games.
-    -User won't be able to see mapping
+    - Letter can't be mapped to itself
-    -
+    - User won't be able to see mapping

 ### As a user, I want to have a "Show solution button" so that If I get completely stuck, I can simply start a new puzzle.
     -All remaining letters will be solved if this option is selected